MatHyp/MealOrderApp/README.md

 # MealOrderApp

 Food ordering React web app, which allow user to add to a card and order selected meals from a list.
-Meals details are featched from FireBase database and user options are also published there after user choose.
+Meals details are featched from FireBase database and user options are also published there after user choose.fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff

 Technologies used: React.js, Css, FireBase.